-At the end of the course, the student must be able to describe the macroscopic organization of the human body, using the appropriate anatomical terminology with particular concern to the systems which the future physiotherapist will be required to have specific knowledge.

-Describe the main cavities of the body, describe the individual organs of the various apparatuses and systems from a macroscopic, microscopic and topographical point of view.

-The role of physiotherapists is to apply their knowledge to favorite movements and to use innovative equipment in the treatment of lost physiological framework.
-Injuries, diseases, and disabilities represent the enemy of the human body and the aim of physiotherapists is to assist in rehabilitation by developing and restoring body systems physiology.
-In this light, the physiology course aims to provide the student with all the basic knowledge for understanding the functions of the human body and the mechanisms underlying these functions.

-Moreover, the course aims to provide knowledge on the functional integration of the various systems and on their regulation: in physiological conditions, during homeostatic processes, and when physiological homeostasis is lost.

-This knowledge will provide the student with a physiological framework necessary for understanding the disciplines that will follow in the course of studies and health interventions required in the performance of the profession.

-IHYSTOLOGY
+The aim of the integrated course is to provide students with the main knowledge on:

-The course aims to provide student with the skills necessary for the full understanding of the most important tissues of the human organism.
-The student must be able to acquire a correct terminology and develop skills of interpretation and application that the graduate in physiotheraphy will have to use in the planning and management of work activities.
+- the macroscopic organization of the human body, appropriately using anatomical terminology with particular reference to the systems of which the future physiotherapist will be required to have specific knowledge; - the main body cavities, the individual organs of the various systems from a macroscopic, microscopic and topographic point of view; - the functions of the human body and the mechanisms underlying these functions.
+Furthermore, the course aims to provide knowledge on the functional integration of the various systems and their regulation in physiological conditions, during homeostatic processes, and when physiological homeostasis is lost.
+This knowledge will provide the student with a physiological reference framework necessary for understanding the disciplines that they will follow during their studies and the health interventions required in carrying out the profession; - full understanding of the most important tissues of the human organism.
+The student must be able to acquire correct terminology and develop the interpretation and application skills that the physiotherapy graduate will then have to use in planning and managing work activities.